 Doctor of Optometry (OD) 3 + 4 Program

-Rosemont College has partnered with Salus University to offer qualified students the opportunity to earn the Doctor of Optometry degree in seven years instead of the usual eight.
+In partnership with Salus University, Rosemont College offers qualified students the opportunity to earn a Doctor of Optometry degree in seven years instead of the usual eight.
 The first three years are spent at Rosemont College, the next four at the Salus University Pennsylvania College of Optometry.
-The student is awarded a Bachelor's degree by Rosemont College upon the successful completion of the first professional year at Salus University and a Doctor of Optometry degree by the University at the conclusion of the professional degree program.

 Salus University guarantees Rosemont students reserved admission to the 3 + 4 Doctor of Optometry (OD) degree program for students who meet the then current 3 + 4 Doctor of Optometry (OD) degree program admission requirements and apply by the December 1st deadline.*

 The Optometry Program at Salus University is noted for the following: